Accomplishments

 The Truckee River is an important asset to our community.
 One Truckee River aims to improve river access and recreational opportunities for residents and visitors.
 We do so through interagency coordination and fundraising for infrastructure improvements.

-Working closely with the three local jurisdictions, Nevada Land Trust, Truckee Meadows Water Authority, and other coalition partners, together we’ve:
+Working closely with the three local jurisdictions, Nevada Land Trust, Truckee Meadows Water Authority, and other coalition partners, we’ve:

-1. Designed and installed 250+ river trail signs.
+Designed and installed 250+ river trail signs.
 Our signage provides maps, directions, and stewardship information to paddlers, cyclers, walkers, and other park visitors.

-2. Installed Portland Loos along the Truckee River corridor at Reno City Plaza, Brodhead Park, and John Champion Park.
+Installed Portland Loos along the Truckee River corridor at Reno City Plaza, Brodhead Park, and John Champion Park.
 These restrooms are designed for durability and easy maintenance and help make the Water Trail a more inviting space for everyone in our community to enjoy.

 Urban Restoration